Dr Emma Tompkins

 - Related links

-Dr Emma Tompkins is Reader within Geography and Environment at the University of Southampton.
+Dr Emma Tompkins is Professor within Geography and Environment at the University of Southampton.

-Emma is a Reader in Environment and Development.
+Emma is a Professor of Geography, Environment and Development.
 She has worked on climate change adaptation since 2001 specifically barriers and limits to institutional adaptation, public-private partnerships for adaptation, and drivers of individual action and national policy on adaptation.

-She is a lead author for the IPCC Assessment Report Five, a contributing author to the IPCC Special Report on Climate Extremes and Disasters, was an expert reviewer for the IPCC Assessment Report Four, and provides on-going expert reviews for research councils in the UK and seven other European countries.
-Emma is currently part of the lead expert group for the Government Office of Science Foresight project ‘Improving Future Disaster Anticipation and Resilience’
+She has been a lead author for the IPCC Assessment Report Five, a contributing author to the IPCC Special Report on Climate Extremes and Disasters, an expert reviewer for the IPCC Assessment Report Four, and provides on-going expert reviews for research councils in the UK and other European countries.
+Emma was part of the lead expert group for the Government Office of Science Foresight project ‘Improving Future Disaster Anticipation and Resilience’